hassanhshah/Hybrid-Yelp-Recommender-System/README.md

 ## Description

 This project develops a hybrid recommendation system to predict Yelp business ratings based on user reviews, integrating item-based collaborative filtering (CF) and a model-based approach using XGBoost within the Apache Spark environment.
 This combination aims for higher accuracy by leveraging the strengths of both approaches to provide accurate rating predictions.

+Trained using 20,000+ businesses.

 ## Methodology